* Cyprus rejects bailout terms; last minute deal hopes still alive

 By Ian Chua

-SYDNEY, March 20 (Reuters) - Asian shares and the euro struggled on Wednesday after a bailout plan for Cyprus fell into disarray, but losses were limited on investors' hopes that a last minute deal was still within reach.
+SYDNEY, March 20 (Reuters) - Share markets across most of Asia and the euro struggled on Wednesday after a bailout plan for Cyprus fell into disarray, but losses were limited as investors clung to hopes that a last minute deal will be hammered out.

 But the European Central Bank (ECB) offered some comfort by saying it was committed to providing liquidity within certain limits, even after having threatened to end emergency lending assistance for teetering Cypriot banks.